 1. How is CBF Kentucky related to the Cooperative Baptist Fellowship?

 CBF Kentucky is one of 18 state and regional organizations that relate to the CBF.
 Like our churches, we are an autonomous body; we elect our own leaders and make our own decisions as to how we will operate.
-However, we receive resources from the CBF; we cooperate in mission and ministry with the CBF; we participate in CBF annual meetings as well as in many other opportunities sponsored by the CBF in which we can learn and share with other state/regional groups.
+We are responsible for our own finances and governance.
+We do cooperate in mission and ministry with the CBF.
 Learn about CBF here.

-During the ‘70's and ‘80's, the Southern Baptist Convention moved more and more toward Fundamentalism.
+During the ‘70's and ‘80's, the Southern Baptist Convention moved more and more towards Fundamentalism.
 In 1990, the moderate Baptists, whose voice had been stifled in SBC gatherings, held a conference in Atlanta to discuss the possibility of forming a separate organization.
 The basic disagreement centered on three things: 1) a hierarchical structure that threatened to erase equality among Baptists; 2) an interpretation of scripture that denied the possibility that God might call women to pastoral roles; and 3) an insistence that the Bible be held to a strict literalist interpretation, denying the right of the individual to draw conclusions about scripture based on his/her own prayerful study.
-The support for a separate organization was overwhelming, and in 1991, the Cooperative Baptist Fellowship was born.
-To learn more about CBF's core values, click here.
+The support for a separate organization at the state and national level was overwhelming, and by 1991, the Kentucky Baptist Fellowship (now CBFKY) and the Cooperative Baptist Fellowship were born.

 3. Is CBF a denomination?